TABLEALL

 Hideto Takeda

 Hideto Takeda was born in 1972 in Osaka.
 Motivated by a part-time job at a yakitori restaurant in his university days, Takeda became fixated on a dream of owning a yakitori restaurant.
 Through an acquaintance, he joined a famous yakitori restaurant in Saga Prefecture’s Karatsu – a well-known chicken production area.
 He threw himself into training, pushing himself to take the lead and gain more experience than those around him.
 He gained skills in chicken preparation, cookery, and restaurant management, and always jumped at the chance to stand behind the charcoal tending to the gently sizzling chicken.
 He never gave up even after remonstrations that it was too soon, and he credits that attitude for his current success.
 True to his word, after just one year of training at age 23, Takeda opened a yakitori restaurant in Yao, Osaka.
 It still operates today, 27 years later, with a style very different from the high-end course cuisine at the Nakanoshima location, allowing customers to order one stick of perfectly charred chicken at a time.
 Along the way, wanting to deliver higher quality authentic yakitori to guests, Takeda opened Yakitori Ichimatsu in Kitashinchi at age 34, later moving it to Nakanoshima in 2014.
-He earned one star in the 2023 Michelin Osaka guide.
+He earned one star in the 2023 Osaka guide.

 VISION